How to Train for a 5K: Couch to 5K Ultimate Guide

 You may not need all of the below items.
 Start with the basics and add items as you go.

-- Fitness Tracker or Smart Phone or GPS Watch: Some runners like to track their pace, distance, and heart rate with a fitness tracker or GPS watch.
-This can help you set and achieve goals.
+5. Fitness Tracker, Smart Phone, or GPS Watch: Some runners like to track their pace, distance, and heart rate with a fitness tracker or GPS watch.
+This can help you set and achieve goals (See the article on Heart Rate Training For Runners).

-- Headphones: If you enjoy listening to music or podcasts while running, comfortable headphones are a must.
-Make sure they’re safe to use outdoors and won’t obstruct your awareness of your surroundings.
+6. Headphones: If you enjoy listening to music or podcasts while running, comfortable headphones are a must.
+Ensure they’re safe to use outdoors and won’t obstruct your awareness of your surroundings.
+We recommend the Shokz headphones.

 How to Train for a 5k – Setting Your Goals